tj-actions/.github/profile/README.md

 ---

 Ready to revolutionize your job hunt?
 Subscribe to [ApplySmart.ai](https://applysmart.ai/) today.
-Be the first to know when our AI-powered tools launch.
+Be the first to know when their AI-powered tools launch.
 Don’t miss out, your future success starts here.
 [Subscribe Now](https://applysmart.ai/)!